-An acoustic enclosure is a structure that surrounds a sound source (typically a machine), to protect the environment from
+An acoustic enclosure is a structure that surrounds a sound source (typically a machine), to protect the environment from its noise emissions.

 An acoustic cabin is a closed structure designed to isolate people (e.g. machine operators) from ambient noise.